capocasa/snab/README.md

-Build Android GLFM Nim
+Build Android-GLFM-Nim Applications
 ===

+This is a build setup to more or less easily build Nim applications that run on android and use OpenGL for the interface via the GLFM system- also known as the 'gaming stack'.

-This is a GLFM Nim build setup to quickly get started building OpenGL Android apps with Nim.
-It uses the normal Android build tools and works from the command line.
+It uses the normal Android build tools and works from the command line, but you can also use Android Studio if you want to.

+Most little annoying things are automated away so it should be fairly straight forward to use.

 Quick Instructions
 ---

-Set up Nim and a C compiler.
+Set up Nim and a C compiler, as well as a Java Development Kit that isn't too new, I use 17.

 Connect an android device to your computer via USB and make sure you can reach it via adb (enable developer mode).